-47A Retailer notice of benefit change (MRC and EPA)
+47A Notice of benefit change (EPA)

-- (1) If a market retail contract or an exempt person arrangement provides for a benefit change, the retailer must, in accordance with this clause, notify the small customer of each benefit change. - (2) The benefit change notice must be given: - (a) in writing; and - (b) no earlier than 40 business days and no later than 20 business days before the benefit change date. - (3) The benefit change notice must state: - (a) the small customer's metering identifier; and - (b) that a benefit change will occur and the benefit change date; and - (c) that the small customer may use the price comparator to compare offers that are generally available to classes of small customers in their area; and - (d) the name and web address of the price comparator; and - (e) that the customer can request historical billing data (and, if they are being sold electricity, energy consumption data) from the retailer that will assist the customer to use the price comparator to compare offers that are generally available to classes of small customers in their area; and - (f) any early termination charges payable under the market retail contract. - (4) A retailer is not required to comply with this clause in respect of a benefit change that has a benefit change date occurring less than 20 business days after 1 February 2018 - (5) Application of this clause to exempt persons
+- (1) If an exempt person arrangement provides for a benefit change, the retailer must, in accordance with this clause, notify the small customer of each benefit change. - (2) The notice of benefit change must be given: - (a) in writing; and - (b) no earlier than 40 business days and no later than 20 business days before the date the benefit change takes effect. - (3) The notice of the benefit change must state: - (a) the small customer's metering identifier; and - (b) that a benefit change will occur and the date benefit change will take effect; and